 Best Coin Buyer Near You

-Some simple tips.
-Do NOT clean the coins.
-If you cannot see the date it doesn’t mean it’s a valuable coin.
-Just because a coin is old, meaning pre-1900’s does not mean it is rare and valuable.
-The coin is in great condition, it must be worth a lot of money!
-Well, coins have over seventy plus different grading conditions, at the minimum.
+We’d like to offer some simple tips when it comes to collecting coins.
+Firstly, do NOT clean the coins.
+If you cannot see the date on the coin, that doesn’t necessarily mean it’s a valuable coin.
+Just because a coin is old, meaning pre-1900’s, does not always mean it is rare and valuable.
+Some may think that if the coin is in great condition, it must be worth a lot of money!
+Well, coins have over seventy different grading conditions, at the minimum.
 There are a lot of counterfeits out there, so be careful.

 The most common Pre 1964- United States Coinage is silver.
-So, the nickel, dime, quarter, half-dollar, and dollar are ninety percent silver and worth more than its face value.
-Silver Morgan & Peace Dollars, Kennedy Half Dollars, Benjamin Franklin Half-Dollars, Silver Mercury dime, Roosevelt dime, & Barber Dimes, Silver George Washington Quarters, Standing Liberty Silver Quarter War nickels, & more.
+So, nickels, dimes, quarters, half-dollars, and dollars from that time period are ninety percent silver and thus worth more than their face values.
+Other coins pre-dating 1964 that may hold value are Silver Morgan and peace dollars, Kennedy half dollars, Benjamin Franklin half-dollars, silver Mercury dimes, Roosevelt dimes, Barber dimes, silver George Washington Quarters, standing liberty silver quarter war nickels, and more.

-We purchase Canadian, Mexican, French, English, Russian, South American, Chinese, Japanese, and most country coins,
+We purchase Canadian, Mexican, French, English, Russian, South American, Chinese, Japanese, and many more foreign country coins.

 We also buy, sell and pawn online now too, so you can instantly get an appraisal and an offer on your gold coins, all from the comfort of your home.